-If you are a dog owner, you’ve probably experienced this situation: your dog stares at you for long periods and you don’t have the slightest clue of what it means.
+If you are a dog owner, then this question may have arisen in your mind more than once: 'why does my dog stare at me?'.
+Yes, our dog stares at us for long periods and we usually don’t have the slightest clue of what it means.
 Since we care about our dogs deeply, trying to understand their body language has become one of our top priorities.
 Staring is part of their language; however, it can be complex and have diverse interpretations depending on various factors.

 Different kinds of staring

 Before we dive in, it is important to clarify that we will only analyze dog-to-person staring.
 Dog-to-dog staring has a very different meaning and we won’t go through it in this article.

 Hard staring: we talk about hard stare when your dog is still, looking at you without blinking, with fixed eyes.
 This direct stare aims to encourage the person to move.
 Your dog is probably needing some space.

 Soft staring: relaxed eyes show love and affection.
 If your dog is staring at you gently, no whims or barks included, he may be trying to show you his love and respect.
 It is also a show of confidence.